nilsschmidthamburg/TheShop/README.md

 # The Shop
-A democase for gaining application insights with Grafana, Prometheus and K6
+A democase for gaining application insights from a Spring Boot App using: Grafana, Prometheus and K6

 ## Getting Started
 Start the docker containers: